-Fortunately, you probably already have many skincare products, like Sönd's Sidekick Day Cream, that contain shea butter.
+Fortunately, you probably already have many skincare products, like Sönd's Calming Hydration Day Cream, that contain shea butter.
 If your products don't contain this beneficial ingredient, consider switching because shea butter skincare products are effective and will help you get the healthy, glowing complexion you crave.

-Everyone wants smooth, fresh skin because it keeps you looking youthful.
-Shea butter helps the skin produce collagen, which keeps your skin looking supple and young.
-Adequate collagen in your skin also fights dryness and creates an even complexion.
+Everyone wants smooth, fresh skin because it keeps us looking youthful.
+Shea butter helps the skin produce collagen, which keeps the skin looking supple and young.
+Adequate collagen in the skin also fights dryness and creates an even complexion.

 A cell-based study conducted by the National Centre for Biotechnology Information found that shea butter can reduce the growth and production of keloid tissue.
 This tissue is responsible for the formation of keloids – thick, overgrown scars that rise above the skin level.